quantumlib/Cirq/docs/google/specification.md

 ## Serializable Devices

-The `cirq_google.SerializableDevice` class allows someone to take this device specification and turn it into a `cirq.Device` that can be used to verify a circuit.
+The `cirq_google.GridDevice` class allows someone to take this device specification and turn it into a `cirq.Device` that can be used to verify a circuit.

-The `cirq_google.SerializableDevice` combines a `DeviceSpecification` protocol buffer (defining the device) with a `SerializableGateSet` (that defines the translation from serialized id to cirq) to produce a `cirq.Device` that can be used to validate a circuit.

 The following example illustrates retrieving the device specification live from the engine and then using it to validate a circuit.